 Tageos – Cutting Costs, Not Performance

 Then there are customers like Michelin, who have decades of experience in manufacturing and quality control.
-It’s obvious they have the same approach in case of any new technologies.
+They have the same approach in case of any new technologies.
 Why ruin the quality reputation you have successfully built for years?
-With Michelin we worked on something a bit customized to be able to test tire tags that are very heavily over-tuned.
+With Michelin, we worked on something a bit customized to be able to test tire tags that are very heavily over-tuned.
 Check out this interesting case study:

 Michelin – Tire Tags with Consistent Quality